vinicius-augustus/face-recognition/README.md

 **Euclidean Distance**

-It is a distance-based feature classification method that calculates the distance between the facial nodes and the face which has the minimum difference between these distance values is considered to be the match.
+It is a distance-based feature matching method that calculates the distance between the facial nodes and the face which has the minimum difference between these distance values is considered to be the match.
 But it is suitable for the datasets having a smaller number of classes and lower dimensionality features.

 **Cosine Similarity**